lmarena/lmarena.github.io/_posts/2025-03-06-webdev-arena.md

 For example, we evaluated o3-mini (with/without structured output), o1 (with/without structured output), and Gemini models (with/without structured output).

-Our analysis revealed a consistent performance advantage for models operating without structured output constraints, as evidenced in Table 1\.
+Our analysis revealed a consistent performance advantage for models operating without structured output constraints, as evidenced in Figure 13.

 <table>
   <thead>